JozanLeClerc/dotfiles/README.md

 `lowbat`

 A script to notify me when my ThinkPad is low on battery.
 Uses `libnotify` and `espeak`.
+Check my [lowbat repository](https://github.com/JozanLeClerc/lowbat.git).

 `dualscreen`